wrritam/full_stack_assessment_skeleton/docs/README.md

     - checkboxes are controlled
     - there is atleast 1 user related to a home

-      - if the modal has no users selected, it should show an error and disable `Save`
+      - if the modal has no users selected, it should show an error and disable `Save` button

 - **handle data-fetching properly**

   - to create the above components / pages, you'll fetch data from [backend APIs](#3-backend-api-development-on-node)

-  - make sure you're handling data-fetching properly:
+  - make sure you're handling data-fetching properly by _preferrably_ using a data-fetching-library:
     - show a loading spinner/skeleton while an API request is progress
-    - gracefully handle if the API call errors out
+    - gracefully handle errors if the API calls error out
     - [<ins>**extra**</ins>] cache API responses, to improve performance

   - as discussed below it's preferred to use a data fetching library to handle these problems properly